ceejaay/Graphs/projects/adventure/plan.md

             if yes.
 Then move to the next step. if No, then I think we've reached a dead end.
       4. Move to the room where you find value is a question mark.
+      5. Then update the previous room's data and the new rooms data in their dictionaries.
+        * To the old room.
+Add the number of the new room to the direction in the dictionary. ie: 01: { n: 002}
+        * To the new room.
+Add the number of the old room to the opposite direction of the new room's dictionary. ie 002: {s: 01}

-      5. Repeat the above steps until a room with no question marks are found.
+      6. Repeat the above steps until a room with no question marks are found.

 ### Breadth First Search.
   * this takes in the return from the DFT.